opencurriculai/data_science_curriculum/docs/contributing.md

     3. __Difficulty__ - Is it catered towards absolute beginners or more towards people with existing experience?
     4. __Theory vs practicality__ - Fastai's Practical Deep Learning for Coders is considered, as its named suggests, very practical.
 For instance, in lecture 1, they already teach you how to create your own dataset and train an image classifier using their library.
 In lecture 2, you learn how to put it in production.

     In general, the curriculum is built in a way that dimensions 1-4 don't overlap with other resources.
 For example, there is only 1 beginner course on learning Python.
 Both Deep Learning Specialization & Practical Deep Learning for Coders are introductions to deep learning, but the former will expose more math and theory while the other is more practical.
-There is also an introductory deep learning book recommendatation because the two previous examples were courses.
+There is also an introductory deep learning book recommendation because the two previous examples were courses.

     With that in mind, when you are submitting a resource, ask yourself the question if your resource overlaps or not.
 If not, is it better than the existing one?
 Why do you think that is the case?